 The Coffee Club Handicap Season occurs on Tuesday evenings for the period of Daylight Saving.
-The 19/20 season will commence Tue 8th October 2019 and will run until the end of Daylight Savings in March 2020.
-The season will conclude with a casual un-timed run, BBQ and presentation.
+The 20/21 season will commence Tue 13th October 2020 and will run until the end of Daylight Savings in March 2021.
+The season will conclude with a casual un-timed run, BBQ and presentation (Subject to COVID restrictions).
 All participants must be a financial member of Panthers Tri Club (to meet Insurance requirements), however there is no charge to participate in the Coffee Club Runs each week.

 The run is self-timed so BYO stop watch.
 Simply turn up anytime from 5:50- 6:20pm and sign on at the rego table at the Coffee Club.
 The aim is to finish the run at 6:55pm, so estimate your start time with this in mind.